English language training

-It is important to be able to communicate in order to integrate well into your new community, school, workplace and society in general.
+It is important to be able to communicate so you can fully participate in your new community, school, workplace and society in general.
 Learning a new language will be less challenging if you enrol in a language training program.

-Upon arrival in PEI, if English is not their first language or they are not fluent in English, all adult immigrants with permanent resident status should have their English skills assessed at the PEI Association for Newcomers to Canada (PEIANC).
+Upon arrival in PEI, all adult immigrants with permanent resident status who are not fluent in English should have their English skills assessed.

-The PEIANC administers the official English language test called the Canadian Language Benchmark Placement Test (CLBPT).
-The test measures your skills in four areas: listening, speaking, reading, and writing.
-It is required in order to get enrolled in an English training program.
+IRSA administers the official English language test called the Canadian Language Benchmark Placement Test (CLBPT) required to enrol in an English language training program for immigrants.
+The test measures language skills in four areas: listening, speaking, reading, and writing.

-Based on your CLBPT results, you will be referred to an English language training class at an institution of your choice.
+Based on your CLBPT results, IRSA will refer you to an appropriate English language training class.

-The PEIANC's Community Connections Program runs an English as an Additional Language (EAL) Volunteer Tutoring Program in partnership with the Confederation Centre Public Library.
+Additionally, IRSA runs an EAL volunteer tutoring program in partnership with PEI Public Library Service.
 Volunteer tutors from the local community are matched with newcomers who wish to learn English with the help of a tutor.
 Volunteers have to undergo training before they are matched with a newcomer.
 Any newcomer can apply for this program, regardless of immigration status.
-However, there is a waiting list, and usually, a wait time which varies.

-The University of Prince Edward Island (UPEI) also offers summer language programs and the English Academic Preparation Program.
-[See Related Resources]
+The University of Prince Edward Island (UPEI) offers summer EAL programs and the English Academic Preparation Program.
+[See related resources]

 In addition to the English training at a recognized training facility, immigrants can request an online option, called LINC Home Study Canada.
-There is usually a waitlist for a spot in this program.
-This can be a good alternative for people who are not able to attend school for a number of reasons such as work, accessibility or childcare.
+There is usually a waiting list for a spot in this program.
+This can be a good alternative for people who cannot attend school for reasons such as work, accessibility or childcare.
 The minimum level of English to enroll in this program is 2 (based on the CLBPT score).
-[See Related Resources]
+[See related resources]

 If you cannot study English on a full-time basis, if you are not eligible for language training classes, or while waiting for your spot at the free language training, there are many ways you can enhance your English skills on your own.
 Here are some ideas:

-- ask for access to English language training resources at the Confederation Centre Public Library
+- ask for access to English language training resources at your local library

 - obtain a dictionary, textbooks and/or computer software programs for learning English and study at home